 Until… The Ordinary skincare range launched.
 Seriously, this is a HUGE skincare game-changer.

 - Using active skincare ingredients

 - Using them in concentrations that work (and telling you what that concentration is)

 - Keeping the price tag super affordable, I’m talking from £3.90 – you might feel like you’re illegally stealing!

 Out of the current The Ordinary range, the following are the best The Ordinary products for acne.
 They will help you create an Ordinary routine effective against acne;

 - Salicylic Acid 2% Solution (£3.90/30ml) – speeds skins exfoliation rate therefore helping prevent clogged pores, anti-bacterial, anti-inflammatory.

 - Niacinamide 10% + Zinc 1% (£5/30ml) – reduces skins oiliness therefore helping prevent clogged pores, helps skin heal, anti-inflammatory.

 - Advanced Retinoid 2% (£8.00/30ml) – non-prescription form of the prescription active ingredient (vitamin A) which a doctor would prescribe for treatment of acne.

 - Azelaic Acid Suspension 10% (£5.50/30ml) – anti-bacterial, anti-inflammatory, anti-keratolytic i.e. stops dead skin build-up.

 - 100% Organic Cold-Pressed Rose Hip Seed Oil (£9/30ml) – a dry oil helping to reduce the oiliness of skin while also helping to reduce the size of microcomedones.

-On a side note: For those of you who are already very skincare savvy, know that vitamin C products are also great in the defense against acne, but to keep this The Ordinary acne regimen as straightforward and simple as possible, above I’ve picked the products with maximum impact.
+On a side note: For those of you who are already very skincare savvy, know that vitamin C products are also great in the defence against acne, but to keep this The Ordinary acne regimen as straightforward and simple as possible, above I’ve picked the products with maximum impact.

 The Ordinary Acne Regimen

 Knowing the right The Ordinary acne products to use has first base ticked, knowing how to mix them, gets second base ticked.
 Ever heard a whisper telling you, you should only use skincare products from the same skincare range?
 While this whisper isn’t true, it is based on a smidgen of fact – certain active skincare ingredients can cancel each other out or… certain active skincare ingredients can cause your skin irritation when mixed or… certain active skincare ingredients can make each other less effective when mixed.